-Viltrox 56mm f/1.4 STM review
+Viltrox 56mm f/1.4 STM Review

 Introducing the Viltrox 56mm f/1.4

-| ![]() |
+| Features | Visual |

-We are dealing with three classic focal lengths on full frame with 35, 50 and 85mm equivalents.
-All these lenses have common features: length, filter size, clickless aperture ring, metal lens hood, AF and EXIFS transmission.
-At the time of writing this article, the lens can be found for around 320€ on the main online sales sites (Amazon).
+On an APS-C camera, these three lenses correspond to classic full-frame focal lengths: 35mm, 50mm, and 85mm.
+They also share several features: similar size, the same filter diameter, a clickless aperture ring, a metal lens hood, autofocus, and EXIF transmission.
+At the time of writing this article, the lens can be found for around €320 on major online retailers (Amazon).

 Ergonomics, design, and handling